 If you need to change any settings after installation, access the settings using the Registry Editor under HKEY LOCAL MACHINE > SOFTWARE > ForgeRock > OpenIDM > PasswordSync.

-For information about creating registry keys, see Configure a Registry Item in the Windows documentation.
+For information about creating registry keys, see the corresponding Windows documentation.

 You can change the following registry keys to reconfigure the plugin:

 Keys to set the method of authentication